 - Pupils have full access to a broad and balanced curriculum including the National Curriculum which is differentiated to meet pupils' learning needs and styles.
-Our curriculum is designed to be challenging and appropriate to the pupil's stage of development. - Our curriculum offers significant cross-curricula learning opportunities to ensure pupils make significant personal development. - Our curriculum covers a wide range of core and foundation subjects.
-We dedicate substantial time to - Our KS3 curriculum covers 14 subjects, which are taught through 25+ hours contact time each week. - Our KS4 curriculum covering a range of 13 subjects (some are 'options'), which are taught through 25+ hours contact time each week.
-See our curriculum pages full details: www.woodlane.lbhf.sch.uk/page/?title=Curriculum&pid=91 - Our curriculum is designed to build and expand on previous skills and subject knowledge, over a 5 year period.
-It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall. - We offer a wide range of qualifications, which are selected to appropriately challenge, based on the pupil's stage of development. - We offer substantial curriculum time to pupils in Year 11 to attend a weekly college link in the Autumn and Spring Term and a work experience programme culminating in February. - Enjoyment in learning is incredibly important to us, we therefore also run regular whole school theme days throughout the academic year. - We provide additional extra-curricular activities at lunch time, after school and specially targeted support on a Saturday.
+Our curriculum is designed to be challenging and appropriate to the pupil's stage of development. - Our curriculum offers significant cross-curricula learning opportunities to ensure pupils make significant personal development. - Our curriculum covers a wide range of core and foundation subjects. - Our KS3 curriculum covers 14 subjects, which are taught through 25+ hours contact time each week. - Our KS4 curriculum covering a range of 13 subjects (some are 'options'), which are taught through 25+ hours contact time each week.
+See our curriculum pages for full details. - Recovery Lessons are taught to all of KS3 (x3 lessons per week), and KS4 (x2 lessons per week).
+These subjects form the school's Covid-19 Catch-up response and ensure dedicated curriculum time is provided to identified areas of lost learning, missed opportunities or regression.
+Target areas are identified through the school's analysis of progress and outcomes. - Our curriculum is designed to build and expand on previous skills and subject knowledge, over a 5 year period.
+It also plans for opportunities for repetition to embed knowledge, increasing the chance of information recall. - We offer a wide range of qualifications, which are selected to appropriately challenge, based on the pupil's stage of development.
+See the qualification page for further details. - We offer substantial curriculum time to pupils in Year 11 to attend a weekly college link in the Autumn and Spring Term and a work experience programme culminating in February. - Enjoyment in learning is incredibly important to us, we therefore also run regular whole school theme days throughout the academic year. - We provide additional extra-curricular activities at lunch time, after school and specially targeted support on a Saturday.